-- Full time education in classes, with additional help and support by the class teacher or TA through a differentiated curriculum. - Periods of withdrawal to work with a teacher or TA - Support from outside agency specialists (E.g. STePs Team/Advisory teacher for children with ASD/Educational Psychologist) - Support by the Speech and Language Therapy service - Support within small groups as part of literacy or numeracy intervention
+- Learning taking place within the classroom with additional help and support provided by the class teacher, or TA, through a differentiated curriculum. - Targeted intervention sessions (one to one or small group) within/outside of the classroom to work with a teacher or TA on a specific programme of work - Support from outside agency specialists (E.g. STePs Team/Advisory teachers for children with Autism/Hearing Impairment/Visual Impairment/Physical Impairments; Educational Psychology) - Support from the Speech and Language Therapy service through assessments and therapy programmes - Targeted support for children with social and communication difficulties through access to the school's nurture group; Inclusion Manager and Inclusion Team